 You can save a man overboard (MOB) location, and automatically start navigation back to it.
-You can customize a key to access the MOB function quickly (page 29).
+You can customize a key to access the MOB function quickly (Customizing the Keys).

-- 1 Select Man Overboard > Start.
+1 Select Man Overboard > Start.

 The map opens showing the route to the MOB location.
-The default appearance of the route is a magenta line. - 2 Navigate using the map or compass (page 13).
+The default appearance of the route is a magenta line.

+Navigate using the map (Navigating with the Map) or compass (Navigating with the Compass).